-Assistant Professor of Management Angélica Gutiérrez enlightens students by making otherwise challenging material accessible through real-world examples and community based learning.
-Recently named as a “Best 40 Under 40 Professor” by Poets and Quants, Gutiérrez aims to be the professor her high-achieving students deserve.
+Angélica Gutiérrez, Associate Professor of Management, enlightens students by making otherwise challenging material accessible through real-world examples and community-based learning.
+Recognized as “Best 40 Under 40 Professor” by Poets and Quants, Gutiérrez aims to be the professor her high-achieving students deserve.

-Gutiérrez, who received her Ph.D. in Management from the University of California at Los Angeles, as well as her B.A. in Political Science and Sociology, says she tries to weave community based-learning into her instruction.
-For example, in one of her courses students volunteer at non-profit organizations in order to learn how they function and gain real-world perspectives on the subjects they’re studying.
-Her slate of courses includes “Managing People and Organizations,” “Leadership” and – coming this fall – “Diversity Management.”
+Gutiérrez, who earned her Ph.D. in Management from the University of California at Los Angeles and her B.A. in Political Science and Sociology, weaves community based-learning into her instruction.
+For example, in one of her courses, students volunteer at non-profit organizations to learn how they function and gain real-world perspectives on the subjects they’re studying.
+Her slate of courses includes “Managing People and Organizations,” “Leadership,” and “Diversity Management.”

 “I tell them to identify the professionals in my network who they think they may have some sort of professional interest in,” Gutiérrez said.
 “I then try to provide an introduction, which in some cases has led to internships and first-time job offers.”